Apr Band Cost Comparator

 Read the premium figure

 The multiplier in the premium banner is worth paying attention to.
-If your rate costs 2.5x more interest than the benchmark, that means for every £1 of interest the benchmark rate charges, your rate charges £2.50.
-On large amounts over long terms, this multiplier compounds significantly.
-It is not a reason to panic, but it is an honest representation of what a higher APR costs in practice.
+If your rate costs 2.5x more interest than the benchmark, that means for every £1 of interest the benchmark rate charges, your rate charges approximately £2.50.
+On large amounts over long terms, this effect is significant.
+It is not a reason to panic, but it is a useful way to see what a higher APR costs in practice relative to a lower alternative.

 What the APR bands represent